davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 As with most deployment errors, this message highlights a symptom (a field that your metadata references isn't available), but doesn't provide indicators of _why_ it is not present or how to address it.
 Experience, and internalizing patterns like those we're reviewing here, gives you the tools to interpret this error message as indicating a feature dependency on Account Record Types.

-These dependencies are satisfied via the confusingly-named `orgSettings` key in the scratch org definition file.
+These dependencies are satisfied via the confusingly-named `objectSettings` key in the scratch org definition file.
 This key allows you to specify default Record Types and Sharing Models in the build org.
 By modifying the build org definition to include

 ```json
 "objectSettings": {